rubin-dp0/dp1-sci-prep-seminars/active-galactic-nuclei/AGN-demo_AGN_Portal.md

 **Credit:** Based on tutorials developed by the Rubin Community Science team.
 Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.

 **Get Support:** Everyone is encouraged to ask questions or raise issues in the [Support Category](https://community.lsst.org/c/support/6) of the Rubin Community Forum.
 Rubin staff will respond to all questions posted there.

 ## Introduction

 AGN are luminous point-like sources present in centers of many galaxies, and often are much brighter than the host galaxy.
 Those are characterized by a distinct spectrum - usually are bluer than the stars in the host galaxy, and exhibit prominent emission lines.
-Their broad-band spectra lften extend from the radio regime to X-ray and even gamma-ray bands.
+Their broad-band spectra often extend from the radio regime to X-ray and even gamma-ray bands.
 AGN often vary in all observable spectral bands on a wide range of time scales.
+This implies a very compact source, typically smaller than a light-year.
 The current widely accepted model of an AGN is that the source of power is the accretion of galaxian matter onto the central black hole, releasing its gravitational energy into heat.

 <img src="images/lensing_mock_pink_blue.png" alt="Lensing infographic." width="400"/>